lampmerchant/tashtwenty/pcb/TashTwenty Tiny/README.md

 J1 is reserved for future use, you may want to use a wire for it. (or a resistor leg)

 ### BOM (adapter board)
+This is a matching board for TashTwenty.
+Please use this one to avoid any damage to your computer or TashTwenty.
+Others adapters boards are wired differently

 | Reference(s)          | Value      | Quantity | Notes                                  | Part number        |
 |-----------------------|------------|----------|----------------------------------------|--------------------|